privtechlead/CV/README.md

 # Cybersecurity Curriculum Vitae

 ## SUMMARY
-This CV is for use in coordination with my resume as I pursue a GRC position in AI Governance and Cloud Security.
+This CV is for use in coordination with my resume as I pursue a position in Governance, Risk, and Compliance.

 ## Professional Certification
 CompTIA Security+ Certified